urbanopt/urbanopt.github.io/usage/run_project.md

     ```terminal
     uo -m -f <FEATUREFILE> -i <FEATURE ID>
     ```

-    *Note* : You must be inside the project folder to run these commands.

     You may write your own mapper file for your own specific use case as needed, as well as make your own ScenarioFile by hand.
 You may also make edits to the ScenarioFiles to mix and match mappers.